 Love your enemies.
 Turn the other cheek.
 Judge not, lest you be judged.
 (Mat 5:38-44; 7:1-3).

-This sounds admirable to some, but preposterous to others.
+These words from Jesus’ Sermon on the Mount sound admirable to some, but preposterous to others.
 The 19th century philosopher Friedrich Nietzsche thought such talk promotes a society of weaklings.
 Karl Marx thought these words keep the oppressed under the thumbs of the capitalists.

 Turn the other Cheek